Minimalistic/EchoEtch/README.md

 An automated system that converts audio notes into formatted Markdown notes with allowed tags using local AI processing.

+## Project Status ⚠️

+**Experimental / Work in Progress**

+This project is a rapid prototype developed through collaborative AI assistance and personal iteration.
+As such, it comes with some important caveats:

+- 🧪 Experimental: The codebase is in active development
+- 🛠 Unstable: Expect potential breaking changes
+- 🐛 Limited Testing: Minimal comprehensive testing has been performed
+- 🚧 Use at Your Own Risk: Not recommended for production environments without significant review and modification

+Contributions, feedback, and improvements are welcome!
+If you encounter issues or have suggestions, please open an issue on the repository.

+## Disclaimer

+By using EchoEtch, you acknowledge that you understand and accept the risks associated with using an experimental project.
+You agree to hold harmless the developers and contributors of EchoEtch for any damages or losses resulting from its use.

 ## Features

 - Monitors a folder for new audio files